 Old Chevys can sometimes develop a hard starting problem.
 When this occurs there are several things you should check to keep your engine running properly.

-Spark plugs, ignition points, rotor, distributor cap, and spark plug wires are all items that should be checked, adjusted and/or replaced.
+Spark plugs, ignition points, coil, condenser, rotor, distributor cap, and spark plug wires are all items that should be checked, adjusted and/or replaced.

 - Spark Plugs – Check for carbon build up and oil or fuel fouling.
 Clean or replace as necessary and make sure to get the proper plug gap setting before installing plugs.